Law Personal Statement

 Studying English literature is an appreciative art.
 As a reader the possibilities are endless for what you can extract and analyse from strings of words and decipher different perspective.
 What I find fascinating about sociology is that, whatever the topic, there are different explanations from different theoretical perspectives.

-One viewpoint has led me to value law as a component that is crucial to society, to maintain social solidarity & the well-being of a community, rules & regulations must be a main element.
+One viewpoint has led me to value law as a component that is crucial to society, to maintain social solidarity and the well-being of a community, rules and regulations must be a main element.
 Developing competent research skills & fine tuning by ability to critically analyse texts, skills will, I believe support my future in law.

-To preparing myself for a career in law, I've involved myself in debating/mooting, on topics such as gun crime & homosexuality.
-Researching the topics extensively allowed me to appreciate both sides of the debate, put aside my personal feelings & like legal professionals, geton with the job.
+To preparing myself for a career in law, I've involved myself in debating/mooting, on topics such as gun crime and homosexuality.
+Researching the topics extensively allowed me to appreciate both sides of the debate, put aside my personal feelings and like legal professionals, get on with the job.

-Being selected as Prefect & subsequently Senior Prefect built my confidence whilst proving myself as a trustworthy and reliable individual.
-I've recently been voted in as Deputy Head Boy, a title which encourages my confidence to grow & as an individual to mature & develop. [[Add in speaking publicly]]
+Being selected as prefect and subsequently senior prefect built my confidence whilst proving myself as a trustworthy and reliable individual.
+I've recently been voted in as deputy head boy, a title which encourages my confidence to grow & as an individual to mature and develop.

 Be it independently or within a team, I have had to organise talent shows, yearbooks and interview potential prefects.

 Having secured a mini pupillage, which was awarded on a competitive basis by the Social Mobility Foundation, I had the opportunity of shadowing barristers and working in 2 Bedford Row Chambers.